cj1128/handmade-hero/README.md

 - Casey explains what is a basis and how it works
 - Implement a demo `render_entry_coordinate_system` to explore the basis transformation idea

+### Day 92: Filling Rotated and Scaled Rectangles

+- Collision detection has a lot to do with pixel filling
+- Casey demonstrates how to fill a rectangle
+  - Define `DrawRectangleSlowly`
+  - Start from an aligned rectangle
+  - Move to a rotated rectangle
+  - Calculate the min/max bound rather than always check the whole buffer
+  - Define `Perp` function

 ## TODO